amitmaurya9320/netflixclone/README.md

 3. Api
    - A api to handle route and perfrom CURD opertion on database
    - It has following route to handle CURD operation
-     1. Auth route
-        - To login and register the user
+     1. Auth route : To login and register the user
-     2. Users route
-        - Authorize user and admin can perform a CRUD operation.
+     2. Users route : Authorize user and admin can perform a CRUD operation.
-     3. Movies route and List route
-        - Admin can perform CURD operation
-        - Authorize user can perform READ operation
+     3. Movies route and List route : Admin can perform CURD operation and authorize user can perform READ operation

 #### Steps To Run in development mode